-Will saving water save me money?
+Will saving water save me money?Â

-Reducing your water usage might not reduce your water bill directly, it depends on if you have a water meter fitted.
+Reducing your water usage might not reduce your water bill directly.
+That depends on if you have a water meter fitted.
 A water meter measures how much water you use, and you may not know you have one.
 The easiest way to see if you have a meter is by checking your water bill to see if you are being charged based on usage or a fixed rate.

 No water meter?
 Use our guide to see if you could save on your water bills

-Whether you have a water meter or not, using less hot water will also reduce your energy bills.
+Whether you have a water meter or not, using less hot water will reduce your energy bills.
 Plus, outside of any money you save, using less water is an easy way to reduce your carbon footprint.

 Â